canonical/opensearch-operator/documentation/tutorials/tutorial-deploy-opensearch.md

 0        started  10.23.62.156  juju-d35d30-0  focal       Running
 ```

-To exit the screen with `juju status --watch 1s`, enter `Ctrl+c`.
+To exit the screen with `watch -c juju status --color`, enter `Ctrl+c`.

-The status message `Waiting for TLS to be fully configured...` exists because Charmed OpenSearch requires TLS to be configured before use, to ensure data is transmitted securely.
+The status message `Waiting for TLS to be fully configured...` exists because Charmed OpenSearch requires TLS to be configured before use, to ensure data is encrypted in transit for the HTTP and Transport layers.
 If you're seeing a status message like the following, [you need to set the correct kernel parameters to continue](./tutorial-setup-environment.md).

 ```bash
 vm.swappiness should be 0 - net.ipv4.tcp_retries2 should be 5